 To leave your home smelling as fresh as it would with an air freshener, use sliced lemons and some baking soda.
 Plants also absorb chemicals and odors.

 Cleaning your home shouldn’t bring discomfort and irritation to you and your family.
 So cut those commercial cleaners, cut your allergies, and see what nature has to offer.
-For more help increasing the indoor air quality in your home, call Keith Air Conditioning at
+For more help increasing the indoor air quality in your home, call Keith Air Conditioning, Inc. at

 Image provided by Shutterstock